 pveam download Virt-dir ubuntu-21.04-standard_21.04-1_amd64.tar.gz

-Create the host conatiner
+Create the Host Container

-Create root storage for our host container
+Create root storage

 pvesm alloc --format subvol <Target Storage Pool> <VMID> vm-<Diskname> <Desired Storage>

-pvesm alloc --format subvol local-zfs 111 subvol-111-disk-1 8G
+# e.g. pvesm alloc --format subvol local-zfs 111 subvol-111-disk-1 8G

 chown -R 100000:100000 $(pvesm path <Storage Pool>:<Disk id>)

-chown -R 100000:100000 $(pvesm path local-zfs:subvol-111-disk-1)
+# e.g. chown -R 100000:100000 $(pvesm path local-zfs:subvol-111-disk-1)

-Create the host LXC container on which our Docker will run
+Create the LXC container

 pct create <VMID> \